Date: Fri, 6 Feb 1998

 JSC: What screen are you looking at?

-Crew: It says 'My Computer', and, er, various
+Crew: It says 'My Computer', and, er, various other icons.

 JSC: Click on 'Start' and then shut down.